 If you are planning a South America Vacation, there are some top destinations you should start checking off the list of top places to visit.
 South America hosts some of the most dramatic, captivating, and diverse landscapes, making it a sight you should experience in your lifetime.
 If there are adjectives you can use to describe the attractions in South America, you would feature the highest, driest, deepest, largest, and even rarest.
 From big cities like Rio De Janeiro for shopping or the Amazon in Peru or the Salt flats of Salar De Uyuni, Bolivia, there’s always something different to experience.
-So, for your next vacation, here is a roundup of some of the best destinations in South America.
+So, for your next vacation, here is a roundup of some of the best places to visit in south America.

 Due to the heavy (sometimes light) pollution in most cities, something as simple as seeing starry nights have become an opportunity not to pass up on.
 Lake Titicaca provides the perfect location to see the milky way, thanks to its position high up on the Andes Mountains.
 It sits on the border between Peru and Bolivia and provides an idyllic place to be in touch with the skies.
 Lake Titicaca is also credited as the native home of Incas—just one more reason the place holds a significant mystical charm.